List of viscosities: Viscosities at or near standard conditions

 Here "standard conditions" refers to temperatures of 25 °C and pressures of 1 atmosphere.
 Where data points are unavailable for 25 °C or 1 atmosphere, values are given at a nearby temperature/pressure.

 The temperatures corresponding to each data point are stated explicitly.
 By contrast, pressure is omitted since gaseous viscosity depends only weakly on it.

 Gases

 Noble gases

-The simple structure of noble gas molecules makes them amenable to accurate theoretical treatment.
+The simple structure of noble gas atoms makes them amenable to accurate theoretical treatment.
 For this reason, measured viscosities of the noble gases serve as important tests of the kinetic-molecular theory of transport processes in gases (see Chapman–Enskog theory).
 One of the key predictions of the theory is the following relationship between viscosity $\mu$, thermal conductivity $k$, and specific heat $c_v$: